 - Summer Workshop in International Security – a one to two week-long intensive summer workshop about a theme in international security for undergraduate students.
 Lecturers include scholars, policymakers, and experts.

-Publications – ACDIS distributes three main publications:
+Research – ACDIS distributes three main publications:

 - ACDIS Papers - an academic journal published by ACDIS that covers the field of security studies.